Digital Analysis of Chant Transmission (DACT)

 Plainchant, that is, liturgical music from the European Middle Ages, travelled geographically and temporally, taking on new meaning and languages through religious reforms in Europe, international trade, and above all, colonialism.
 The Digital Analysis of Chant Transmission (DACT) project seeks to study this transmission of plainchant not only within western Europe, but also to other parts of the world.

 We will study transmission by considering the transformation of melodies, texts, and liturgical function from one source to another; the creation of new liturgical books after the medieval period; liturgical books printed in Europe and in other parts of the world; and the movement of liturgical books from one place to another.
-Through a Partnership Development grant from the Canadian government’s Social Sciences and Humanities Research Council (SSHRC), we will build infrastructure to facilitate the analysis of chant transmission using computational tools in tandem with existing national chant databases and digital repositories of chant manuscripts available online.
+A Partnership Development grant from the Canadian government’s Social Sciences and Humanities Research Council (SSHRC) has already assisted the building of infrastructure to facilitate the analysis of chant transmission using computational tools in tandem with existing national chant databases and digital repositories of chant manuscripts available online.

 An important aspect of DACT is to analyse the contents of as many fragments as possible in an effort to better understand the context of each leaf (or group of leaves).
 Robust manuscript descriptions accompanying each fragment will provide the necessary information to group similar sources (by size, number of staves per side, type of notation, type of script, writing materials, etc.).